Category Archives: Book Reviews

 Just as the river never forgets that it’s goal is the sea, so friendship never forgets that its only reason for existing is to love other people…

 I heartily recommend Manuscript Found in Accra.
-Since I am an atheist, some of you might find my recommendation of Paulo Coelho’s book strange.
-But, I found the book affirming many of the humanistic values I hold dear.
+I am an atheist, and I know that some of you might find my recommendation of Paulo Coelho’s book strange.
+Yet I found the book affirming many of the humanistic values I hold dear.
 Yes, Coelho is a religious man, a practicing Catholic, but can we not all learn from people who are different from us, people who, despite our differences, hold a common humanity with us?

 The strict materialist will find little to like in Manuscript Found in Accra.
-For those who dream of a better tomorrow, who still have hope and seek a world of peace, Paulo Coelho’s latest book will inspire and provoke us to be better human beings.
+But for those who dream of a better tomorrow, who still have hope and seek a world of peace, Paulo Coelho’s latest book will inspire and provoke us to be better human beings.

 Note: